Qubic-Core-Services/Proposals/Core Services CCF Proposal - Strategy & Operations.md

 * The S\&O team is a Swiss army knife.
 We supported various workgroups to execute on the roadmap; events, hiring, marketing, strategy meetings, CCF proposals, media appearances and legal counsel.
 In Q3, we continue with providing the same support.

-* Manage roadmap progression.
-The team has made a significant impact with various high impact initiatives such as monero mining,

 ## Learnings

 * The process of transferring private to corporate agreements is taking too long.
 Major blocker has been the director of the company which has been solved.